dropseed/pullapprove-enterprise/README.md

 You will need to create an internal GitHub App within your GitHub Enterprise installation.

-- The name can be "PullApprove Enterprise".
+- The name can be "PullApprove Enterprise", or "PullApprove Enterprise (yourcompany)" if you're using GitHub.com.
 - The homepage and authorization callback URL are not used yet in PullApprove Enterprise.
 You might just set them to `https://www.pullapprove.com` to point users towards the PullApprove documentation.
 - The webhook URL will be created *after* you run Terraform.
 So for now you just need to use a placeholder (ex. `https://yourcompany.com`).
 - You *should* create a webhook secret (ex. output of `ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'`).